chetnashah/cppwork/Movesemantics.md

 }
 ```

+## How to check if a std lib class is movable?

+Check for move assignment operators and constructors in cppreference.com.
+they should be visible as they are public.

+Common movable classes:
+1.

 ## std::move summary

 1. Move semantics allows us to optimize the copying of objects, where we no longer need the value.
 It can beused implicitly (for unnamed temporary objects or local return values) or explicitly (with std::move()).